 Green lipped mussels are extremely potent, and are widely regarded as a superfood.
 But what do they do, and why are they so popular?
 Here are three reasons that green lipped mussels would be a great addition to your dog’s diet.

-Like most things that come from the sea, green lipped mussels have a concentrated omega fatty acid content.
+Like fish oil for dogs, green lipped mussels have a concentrated omega fatty acid content.
 They are loaded with EPA, DHA, and ETA, three very important fatty acids that help to regulate inflammation in all parts of the body.

 This omega hat trick can support all systems in the body including digestion, hip and joint, skin and coat, circulatory system, and immune system.
 They are an excellent supplement for older dogs and puppies, as well as dogs that don’t get enough fish or fish oils in their regular diet.